capollux/blog/_posts/2017-03-21-Server-Setting-For-Rails-Application-With-rbenv-Nginx-Passenger-Capistrano-On-AWS-EC2-Ubuntu-16.04.md

         rails_env           production;
         root                /home/ubuntu/[my_app_name]/current/public;

+        # Add index.php to the list if you are using PHP
+        # index index.html index.htm index.nginx-debian.html;

         ## Comment the following block
         # location / {
         #   # First attempt to serve request as file, then